afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/UserSettingsTest/README.md

-# Unit test: clutch beaviour
+# Unit test: clutch behavior

-## Purpouse and summary
+## Purpose and summary

-To test correct behaviour of clutch paddles depending on each available function.
+To test correct behavior of clutch paddles depending on each available function.

-## Harware setup
+## Hardware setup

 Nothing required.
 This is an automated test.
 Output through USB serial port at 115200 bauds.